Theano/Theano/doc/README.txt

 *To get the source via mercurial,* you must have `mercurial <http://www.selenic.com/mercurial/wiki/>`__ installed.

-Get the source and run the auto-tests like this:
+Get the source and run the tests like this:

 .. code-block:: bash

     hg clone http://pylearn.org/hg/theano theano
     cd theano
-    python autotest.py
+    nosetest

 To update your library to the latest on pylearn.org, change directory (`cd`) to this `theano` folder and type